 Waters has testified twice before Congress on how the census should measure racial and ethnic identity.
 She served on the Advisory Board to the U.S. Census as a representative of the Population Association of America from 1999-2005; she has also consulted on the Census, and she was a Census Scholar at the Census Bureau in the summer of 2011.
 She has served as a member of the study section of the National Institute of Child Health and Development and of the Committee on the Impact of International Migration of the National Academy of Science.
 She is a Member and former Chair of the Board of Trustees of the Russell Sage Foundation and a member of the Final Selection Committee of the Guggenheim Foundation.
 Waters is on the Board of Directors of the Max Planck Institute for the Study of Religious and Ethnic Diversity.
 She was an elected member of the Board of Directors of the Population Association of America, a member of the International Migration Committee, and the Research on Katrina Advisory Committee of the Social Science Research Council, and she has been a member of the MacArthur Network on the Transition to Adulthood.
 She has held numerous elected offices and served on committees of the American Sociological Association and the Eastern Sociological Society.

 At Harvard, Waters has served as an elected member of the Faculty Council, and as a member of the Human Subjects Committee (IRB), the Committees on Ethnic Studies, Social Studies, Social Policy, Women’s Studies, Undergraduate Education, Graduate Education, Public Service, Freshman Seminars, Athletics, Rights and Responsibilities, the Policy Committee of the David Rockefeller Center on Latin America, the Native American Program, and the Board of Syndics of Harvard University Press.
 She was a member of the Task Force on General Education that redesigned Harvard's general education program in 2007.
 She is currently a member of the Executive Committee of the Robert Wood Johnson Postdoctoral Program and the Population Center at Harvard.
-She is faculty advisor to numerous student groups and has run a Graduate Workshop on International Migration for the past thirteen years.
+She is faculty advisor to numerous student groups and has run a Graduate Workshop on International Migration for the past fifteen years.
 This workshop attracts students and faculty from Harvard’s many graduate and professional schools and the surrounding academic community to share ongoing research in the area of international migration.

 Waters co-directed the Harvard Manchester Summer Workshop on Social Change and Immigration for graduate students from the United States and Europe during the summers of 2007, 2008, 2009, and 2011.
 During 2007-2008, she was the Hallsworth Visiting Professor of Sociology at the University of Manchester.